gerwatowskicm/csci459/assignment1/readme.md

 This directory contains the files necessary to build the Docker container for the mysql database.

-### apache
+### webserver

-This directory contains the files necessary to build the Apache container for the web server.
+This directory contains the files necessary to build the container for the web server and display the data.

+#### action

+This directory, inside of the web server directory, connect to the database and performs the CRUD operations.